SOFTINUX/Base/Readme.md

 It is built using the best and the most modern tools and languages.
 Join our team!

+⚠️ During the pre-alpha development phase, the issues are managed in on our [bug tracker](https://issues.osames.org/projects/SOFB/issues) ⚠️

 ## Few Facts About SOFTINUX Base

 It is free and open source.